This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Can I Freeze Banana Carrot Muffins?

 Yes, you can freeze these carrot banana muffins.
 They will last 1-2 months when stored in an airtight freezer-safe container.
-We like to use stasher bags.

-Are Carrot Banana Muffins Healthy?
+Are Banana Carrot Muffins Healthy?

-If you try this recipe please be sure to leave us a comment and star rating ★★★★★ letting us know how it turns out for you.
-We hope you enjoy!
+If you try this recipe please be sure to leave us a comment and star rating, ★★★★★, letting us know how it turns out for you.

 4.67 from 3 votes